skybrud/Skybrud.Umbraco.Redirects/README.md

 **Umbraco 14**

 Version 14 of this package supports Umbraco version 14.
-The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/14.0.0-beta001).
+The package is only available via [**NuGet**](https://www.nuget.org/packages/Skybrud.Umbraco.Redirects/15.0.0-beta001).
 To install the package, you can use either the .NET CLI:

 ```
-dotnet add package Skybrud.Umbraco.Redirects --version 14.0.0-beta001
+dotnet add package Skybrud.Umbraco.Redirects --version 15.0.0-beta001
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Umbraco.Redirects -Version 14.0.0-beta001
+Install-Package Skybrud.Umbraco.Redirects -Version 15.0.0-beta001
 ```

+**Umbraco 14**
+For the Umbraco 14 version of this package, see the [**v14/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v14/main) branch instead.

 **Umbraco 13**
-For the Umbraco 10-12 version of this package, see the [**v13/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v13/main) branch instead.
+For the Umbraco 13 version of this package, see the [**v13/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v13/main) branch instead.

 **Umbraco 10, 11 and 12**
 For the Umbraco 10-12 version of this package, see the [**v4/main**](https://github.com/skybrud/Skybrud.Umbraco.Redirects/tree/v4/main) branch instead.